tiffany-brand/google-books-search-and-save/README.md

 * [Questions](#questions)

 ## Description
-This application allows a user to search Google Books through the Google Books API.
+This application allows a user to search for books through the Google Books API.
+There are two views, served by React Router - Search and Saved Books.
+On the search page, users can type in a search term.
 Search results are rendered in a list of books containing the title, author(s), a description, and book cover image.
-Users can view a book or save a book.
-The saved books page renders books that have been saved to the database.
-Saved books can be viewed or deleted from the list.
+Users can view a book, which takes the user to the Google Books information page.
+Users can also save a book - book informaton will be stored in the MongoDB database.
+The saved books page renders a list of books that have been saved.
+Saved books can be viewed or deleted from the database.

+The application also implements Socket.io messaging to alert users when a book has been saved.
+When one user saves a book, all current users receive a message in the Navbar with the book title and a message that the book has been saved.

 ### User Story